This is a sponsored post in association with Wearth London

 The homewares department is always my favourite department of any shop, and Wearth London’s ethical homewares department does not disappoint.
 Bringing together a collection of UK made homewares from plant pots, chopping boards made from recycled wood to organic linen cushions there are lots of beautiful pieces to choose from.

-Look out for Linen and Stripes, where the husband and wife team, Anna and Istvan, make beautiful soft furnishings by hand in Liverpool, using eco-friendly materials.
+Look out for Linen and Stripes.
+Here the husband and wife team, Anna and Istvan, make beautiful soft furnishings by hand in Liverpool, using eco-friendly materials.

 Looking for sustainable furniture?
-Hop right over to the furniture department, where each piece of furniture is made by independent furniture makers in the UK who handcraft their contemporary pieces using either sustainably sourced or reclaimed wood.
+Hop right over to the furniture department, where each piece of furniture is made by independent furniture makers in the UK.
+Here they handcraft their contemporary pieces using either sustainably sourced or reclaimed wood.

-Look out for brands such as Made Anew, where all the pieces are made by hand in Bristol, using only sustainably sourced materials.
-Here they use utilise recycled materials such as old wine boxes and reclaimed timber into stunning statement pieces you’ll be proud to have in your home.
+Look out for brands such as Made Anew.
+Here all the pieces are made by hand in Bristol, using only sustainably sourced materials.
+They utilise recycled materials such as old wine boxes and reclaimed timber, turning them into stunning statement pieces you’ll be proud to have in your home.

 The Gift Department

 The last stop on any great tour is always the gift shop.
 Looking for a gift for that special environmentally-minded loved one?
 Wearth London has a great selection of green gift ideas which will have you covered.
-Browse the for him, for her, for kids, or for couples categories or simply browse the whole range.
-There’s nothing tacky or throwaway here, just classic made-to-last pieces that are sure to be loved by the lucky recipients.
+Browse the for him, for her, for kids, or for couples categories, or simply browse the whole range.
+There’s nothing tacky or throwaway here.
+Instead, you’ll just classic made-to-last pieces that are sure to be loved by the lucky recipients.